Choosing a smart thermostat

 Q: I want to replace my old thermostat with a smart thermostat.
 There are several choices and they are all very expensive.
 Which one is the best and will save the most energy?

 A: To answer in a nutshell, savings cannot be guaranteed and, like choosing an automobile, you want a smart thermostat that is the best fit for your individual needs.
 All smart thermostats allow for Wi-Fi connectivity, which lets families set temperatures, schedules, preferences and notifications using their smartphone, tablet or computer.
 For example, some thermostats can be password-protected and prevent your cold-natured daughter from turning the heat up to 80 degrees when you’re not looking.
 Smart thermostat prices typically range from $150 to $250 or more — though prices are expected to drop as the technology evolves.

 The most well-known smart thermostats are learning thermostats like the Nest, Ecobee and Honeywell’s Lyric, which learn your schedule using motion sensors and temperature preferences to figure out the best thermostat settings to keep you comfortable and save energy.
-These thermostat designs are simple — maybe too simple.
+In some instances, these may take some tweaking based on a user's schedule.
 My 88-year-old aunt wasn’t pleased that her Nest thermostat would assume she was away from home when, in fact, she was knitting and lounging in her easy chair most days.
-The same is reported from individuals who work from home, but despite their complaints surveys show most people would buy a Nest thermostat again.

 Smart thermostats without motion sensors are offered by Honeywell, American Standard, and Trane.
 They look similar to standard digital thermostats — not so sexy — and, instead of learning your habits and preferences, they allow you to easily set many preferences from the thermostat touchscreen, app or website.
 Researching these options by reading user reviews and user manuals can help you determine what works best for your household.